shopware/shopware/adr/2023-05-10-experimental-features.md

 ## Context

-Currently, it is hard to publish features in an early state to gather feedback regarding those features.
-If they are useful, what needs to be improved etc.
+Currently, it is hard to publish features in an early state in order to gather feedback about them, i.e: if they are useful, what needs to be improved, etc.
-One major reason is that everything we publish (that is not marked as internal) is part of our backwards compatibility promise, thus changing foundational parts of features is quite hard after first release.
+One major reason for this is that everything we publish (which has not been marked as internal), is part of our backwards compatibility promise, thus changing foundational parts of features is quite hard after first release.
-That leads to features being developed over quite some time without getting actual feedback from users or being able to release them, as they need to be implemented to a pretty final state in order to confidently release them in a stable manner, where we will keep backwards compatibility.
+This restriction leads to features being developed over quite some time without getting actual feedback from users or being able to release them; they need to be implemented in a relatively 'final' state in order to confidently release them in a stable manner, due to backwards compatibility.

-This at the same time also means that the current approach is not beneficial to our ecosystem, whom the whole backwards compatibility promise should benefit, because the features are built behind closed curtains they can't chime in with ideas and use cases regarding extendability, etc.
+At the same time this also means that our current approach is not beneficial to our ecosystem, for whom the whole backwards compatibility promise should benefit.
+Because features are being built behind closed curtains they can't chime in with ideas and use cases regarding extensibility, etc.

-Examples of features that could benefit from an earlier experimental release:
+Examples of features that could benefit from an earlier, experimental release:
 * B2B:
   * We could release the multi account B2B feature with a "simple" employee management system first, and then add the more complex budget management or access control on top of that later.
 * Advanced Search: